Prosociality by Coupling, Not Mere Observation: Homeostatic Sharing in an Inspectable Recurrent Artificial Life Agent: Discussion

 \section{Discussion}

-The central result is simple: in this controller, another agent's need changes behavior only when it changes the actor's own regulation.
+The central result is simple: in this controller, another agent's need changes behavior only when it changes the actor's own regulatory state.
 Direct representation of partner state is not enough.
-That distinction matters philosophically because it separates two interpretations that are often blurred in synthetic social behavior: \emph{knowing} that another is in need versus \emph{being dynamically affected} by that need.
+That distinction matters philosophically because it separates two interpretations that are often blurred in synthetic social behavior: access to another's need and regulatory integration of that need.
 The strongest reading of the negative result is architectural.
 In the current direct-state setup, $\lambda=0$ removes the only path by which partner information can influence the self-directed score.
 This work therefore does not show that observation can never support helping in richer systems; it shows that mere access without regulatory routing is inert in this controller.

-This work also clarifies what this extension adds relative to prior work.
-Compared with \citet{YoshidaMan2025HomeostaticCoupling}, the present system is best read as a minimal mechanistic replication-and-decomposition rather than as a new empirical discovery about prosociality.
-It is much smaller, hand-specified, and non-learning.
-It therefore sacrifices adaptive breadth.
-But it gains exact solvability in the one-step task, transparent rollout inspection, and direct causal lesions in a single recurrent controller.
+The relation to \citet{YoshidaMan2025HomeostaticCoupling} is deliberately asymmetric.
+Their model demonstrates the observation-versus-coupling distinction in richer learned multi-agent systems.
+The present model does not try to match that adaptive breadth.
+Instead, it makes the same distinction inspectable in a smaller hand-specified controller.
+The tradeoff is useful: the current system admits an exact one-step solver, matched routing controls, transparent rollout inspection, and causal lesions that sever only the coupling channel.
+Thus the contribution is not a stronger behavioral benchmark, but a minimal executable decomposition of the same architectural hypothesis.
 Compared with \citet{Sanyal2026ReCoNIpsundrum}, it turns the earlier recurrent-affective architecture from a single-agent persistence model into a minimal social control model.